CleverCloud/doc.clever-cloud.com/deploy/application/php/tutorials/tutorial-wordpress.md

 [WordPress](https://WordPress.org) applications almost work out of the box on Clever Cloud, you just have a few adjustments to make.

+First, you could check [our global PHP documention](/content/deploy/application/php/php-apps/).

+{{< readfile "/content/partials/create-application.md" >}}

+{{< readfile "/content/partials/set-env-vars.md" >}}

+{{< readfile "/content/partials/deploy-git.md" >}}

 ## FTP : deploy a legacy wordpress

 This tutorial is mainly concerning a Git deployment.
 However, you can deploy using a classic FTP PHP app.
 Choose "FTP" when you create a new PHP app.

-{{< readfile "/content/partials/create-application.md" >}}

-{{< readfile "/content/partials/set-env-vars.md" >}}
+{{< readfile "/content/partials/deploy-ftp.md" >}}

 ## Configure your WordPress application
 ### Mandatory configuration